MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-azure-hosted-auth.md

 # Authenticating Azure-hosted Java applications

 This article provides an overview of the Azure Identity library support for Azure Active Directory token authentication for applications hosted on Azure.
-This support is made possible through a set of TokenCredential implementations discussed below.
+This support is made possible through a set of TokenCredential implementations, which are discussed below.

 This article covers the following topics: